 Thomas (name changed) oversees the work of Open Doors in the Middle East.
-In this interview, he reflects on the seven-year Hope for the Middle East campaign – what it has achieved so far, what is still to come, and the future of Open Doors’ work in the region.
+In this interview, he explains what a Centre of Hope is and reflects on the seven-year Hope for the Middle East campaign – what it has achieved so far, what is still to come, and the future of Open Doors’ work in the region.

 Thomas: As the crisis in Syria escalated, and during the rise of so-called Islamic State in Iraq, there was a clear plea from church leaders to come alongside them.
 We brought a team together, including external experts.
 I asked them what the biggest issue was, and the answer was “Hope.
 The church and society need hope.”

 "We are convinced that the only hope is through the church, because Jesus is the Hope."

 The church, for centuries, has been the hope bringer.
 We are convinced that the only hope is through the church, because Jesus is the Hope.
 We looked at the very dramatic situation in Syria and Iraq, and we felt that we needed to strengthen the church.

 We listened to the church and what they wanted us to say, to influence international communities and governments.
 The answer was a multi-layered campaign that had an important advocacy part – and emergency relief.